BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/the_rules.md

 If a model is able to re-roll dice from multiple special rules, then they may resolve the result of one special rule before declaring whether to re-roll for another.

 However, once a specific dice has been re-rolled once, it cannot be re-rolled again under any circumstances, regardless of the number of special rules that might give another re-roll.
-The only exception to this is if the dice is deemed to be ‘cocked'.
+The only exception to this is if the dice is deemed to be 'cocked'.

 If a roll requires a second dice to be rolled if the first roll scores a certain result (such as To Wound Rolls that require a 6+/4+, 6+/5+ or 6+/6+), then any rules that allow a model to re-roll will allow either or both of these rolls to be re-rolled - so long as each individual roll isn't re-rolled more than once.

 ### NATURAL ROLLS

-Some special rules will state that they require a roll of a ‘natural X', where X is the number on a D6.
+Some special rules will state that they require a roll of a 'natural X', where X is the number on a D6.
 What this means is that the score on the dice must be equal to the value of X without being modified in any way (such as having Might used to increase it).
 Re-rolls are not considered to be a modifier as they don't modify the score on the actual dice.
 So, if a dice is re-rolled, then the score on the re-roll is still considered to be a natural roll.

 ### CHARACTERISTICS